mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 featuredImage: './defender.png'
 ---

-In this post I explain how to bypass Windows Defender's signature based detection of malicious binaries with a practical example.
-I'll be using Rubeus as the malicious binary. <!-- end -->
+In this post I demonstrate a practical example of bypassing Windows Defender's signature detection by modifying the source code of Rubeus<!-- end -->

 # What is Signature Based Detection?

-Before starting we need to understand what signature based detection is and how antivirus agents use this method to catch malicious binaries.
+Before starting we need to understand what signature based detection is and how antivirus agents use it to catch malicious binaries.
 An antivirus signature is a continuous sequence of bytes within a malicious binary that uniquely identifies it.
 Files on your machine are scanned and compared against the a signature database and if there is a match then that file is quarantined and removed off the machine.

-If you upload <a href="https://github.com/GhostPack/Rubeus">Rubeus</a> to VirusTotal you can see the hash of the file.
-This hash can be used as a signature to uniquely identify the file, although most antivirus agents will probably create multiple signatures of the file by taking excerpts of the source code.
+If you compile <a href="https://github.com/GhostPack/Rubeus">Rubeus</a> and upload the binary to VirusTotal a hash of the file will be generated.
+This hash can be used as a signature to uniquely identify the file, although most antivirus agents will create additional signatures of the file by taking excerpts of the source code.

 ![Rubeus-vt](./vt-rubeus-hash.png)
 Rubeus binary with no modifications has 31 detections